amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 not just by comparison with the proximal counterpart `im̐`/`ɪ̃` being used in Kannada as the instrumental/ablative suffix, but also by the processes of derivation and their implication on semantics.*

-#### The medial/presentative udu and the collectivising/conjugating suffix uṁ
+#### The medial/presentative udu and the aggregating suffix uṁ

-In Old Kannada, `uṁ` is used as a collectivising/conjugating suffix.
+In Old Kannada, `uṁ` is used as an aggregating suffix.
 This is mentioned in śabdamaṇidarpaṇaṁ, verse [133](https://archive.org/details/abdamaidarpaa00kirjuoft/page/177/mode/1up).

 ##### Verse 133